Syllabus

 General Advising: https://www.dal.ca/campus_life/academic-support/advising.html

-Science Program Advisors: https://www.dal.ca/faculty/science/current-students/academic-advising.html
+Science Program Advisors: https://www.dal.ca/campus_life/academic-support/advising/where-to-go-for-advising.html

 Indigenous Student Centre: https://www.dal.ca/campus_life/communities/indigenous.html